JordanGuinn/shipping-eligibility-demo/README.md

 - **Description**: Specify sellers (both existing and brand new) that should be removed from eligibility for the new shipping program.
 - **Query Parameters**:
     - `name` (required)

-### Installation
-Installation and subsequent spin-up of this program is pretty straightforward.

- - Install [Docker](https://www.docker.com/get-started), if you haven't already.
- - Clone this entire repository, or download the ZIP itself to your machine.
- - Once downloaded, simply run `./start.sh` from the root of the project.
- - Congratulations!
-The shipping-eligibility API is now up and running, listening on port 3314 on your local machine.

- If you should experience any downtime or crashes for whatever reason, simply run `./restart.sh` to get everything back to fully functional again.

 ### Usage
 Instantiation and bootstrapping of this Spring Boot application inherently includes a number of seeders, so that there's some play data to work with starting out.
 However, the administrative APIs captured above should allow for easy addition/removal from of the data set available.